-I was born and brought up on a farm in West Berkshire and this has given me a love of nature and the english landscape which I hope I convey in my stylised, whimsical paintings.
+I was born and brought up on a farm in West Berkshire and this has given me a love of nature and the English landscape which I hope I convey in my stylised, whimsical paintings.

-I have always been creative and it was inevitable that I would chose a career based around art so I trained as a graphic designer which was an easier option to earn a living from, at that time, than a fine artist.
+I have always been creative and it was inevitable that I would choose a career based around art so I trained as a graphic designer which was an easier option to earn a living from, at that time, than a fine artist.
 I worked in Graphics for around 14 years and this has definitely influenced my use of colour and composition.

-My main inspiration comes from the ever changing seasons of the english landscape with my favourite season being winter as I love to see the structure and detail of trees and hedgerows.
+My main inspiration comes from the ever-changing seasons of the English landscape with my favourite season being winter as I love to see the structure and detail of trees and hedgerows.
 My winter scenes are very popular with many selling before they are even finished.

 I have been selling my work, mainly online for over 10 years, and have many of my images licensed for greeting cards, prints, calendars, and cross-stitch kits.
 I never initially thought about licensing but it is a direction that found me and it's lovely to see my work as cards and other products and who knows where it will lead!